Mariah Evans, Ph.D.

 Ph.D., University of Chicago, 1983

 Dr. Mariah D.R.
-Evans is Associate Professor in the Department of Sociology in the College of Liberal Arts (CLA) and the Nevada Agricultural Experiment Station.
+Evans is a Professor in the Department of Sociology in the College of Liberal Arts (CLA) and the Nevada Agricultural Experiment Station.
 Dr. Evans received her Ph.D. in Sociology from the University of Chicago in 1983.
 Before joining the University of Nevada, Reno in 2006, Dr. Evans was Senior Research Fellow at Melbourne Institute of Applied Economics and Social Research at the University of Melbourne, Australia.
-She has an extensive research experience and publications record in social statistics, survey design and methods, cross-national studies of culture (especially the social psychologies of justice, inequality, risks, and biotechnologies), public opinion on rural and environmental issues, social stratification, family sociology.
+She has an extensive research experience and publications record in ocial statistics; survey design and methods; happiness; culture (especially distributive justice and attitudes towards biotechnologies); social psychology of social stratification and inequality.

 Recent Selected Publications:

 M.D.R.
 Evans, Jonathan Kelley, and Richard Wanner.
 2009.
 “Consequences of Divorce for Childhood Education: Australia, Canada, and the USA, 1940–1990."
 Comparative Sociology 8(1): 105–146.